KamrenNorthrop/FFXI_SCRIPTS_XML-LUA/README.md

 **PLD XML Includes(Shoutout to Rival for doing the heavy lifting on this one):**

+    -Commands: /pdt, /mdt, /fight, /kite, /fire, /ice, /earth, /idle, /town, /ref, /cheat3, /cheat4, /ichi, /bowe

     -Auto sets macrobook depending on sub and lockstyle

     -Swap on ability use: Rampart, Sentinel

-    -TP swap on engagement
+    -TP/idle swap on engagement and unengagement

+    -fight command for TP set, ref for vermy for idle refresh

-    -Cure cheat for both Cure 3 and 4
+    -Cure cheat for both Cure 3 and 4 utilizing sets "PrecheatIII" and "PreCheatIV".

-    -Idle swap on unengagement

-    -W legs on running

-    -WS swap on use

     -Enimity swap on flash/provoke/cure etc.